Mindavi/ArduinoTimer/README.md

 # ArduinoTimer
-Library for a timer that can be used in the Arduino IDE You can create a timer by initialising it with:
+Library for a timer that can be used in the Arduino IDE You can create a timer by initializing it with:
 IntervalTimer timer = IntervalTimer(100);
 Where 100 stands for the time in milliseconds that the timer should be counting.